 My research interests mainly focus on formal methods for security and privacy.
 I design new verification techniques, algorithms and tools to effectively and efficiently analyze formal security properties.
-I generally enjoy research projects that combine both foundational contributions and practical applications, including analyzing real-life cryptographic protocols.
+I generally enjoy research projects that combine both foundational contributions and practical applications, including analyzing real-world cryptographic protocols.

 Download my CV (PDF)

-[February 2019] Our paper revealing a new privacy threat on all mobile communication networks (including 5G) got accepted at PoPETS’19 and got some media coverage: ZDnet 1 and 2, The Register 1 and 2, Forbes, NextInpact, EFF, International Business Times, Silicon.de.
+[February 2019] Our paper revealing a new privacy vulnerability on all mobile communication networks (including 5G) got accepted at PoPETS’19 and got some media coverage: ZDnet 1 and 2, The Register 1 and 2, Forbes, NextInpact, EFF, International Business Times, Silicon.de.

 [July 2018] Our paper presenting our comprehensive, formal analysis of authentication protocols in 5G mobile networks (as specified by 3GPP) has been accepted at CCS’18 and has led to (still ongoing) discussions with the standardization bodies (see CVD-2018-0012 on GSMA Hall of Fame).
 The paper attracted some media coverage: Daily Mail, The National, ACM TechNews, The Hill, SRF 4, Tages-Anzeiger (frontpage), ETHZ news (frontpage), The Courier, 20 Minuten.